trantrieuvy/langchain_basics/README.md

 # LangChain for LLM Application Development
 I took this course on DeepLearning.AI and followed some of the provided code, while also creating my own examples.
-I also updated several \href{dependencies}{requirements.txt} to ensure compatibility with the latest versions of LangChain.
+Additionally, I updated several dependencies in the [`requirements.txt`](./requirements.txt) file to ensure compatibility with the latest versions of LangChain.

 ## Topics Covered
 - **Models, Prompts, and Parsers:** Learn how to call LLMs, craft prompts, and parse responses.